 What Does a Data Loss Catastrophe Look Like?

-You can get hacked or ransomed.
+You could be hacked or ransomed.
 You can lose data to thieves who want to sell your information to online bidders.
 You can be the victim of malware that corrupts your systems.
 A bad-tempered employee can access and delete your digital files.

 The causes of data loss can range from human intent or error (around 30% of catastrophes) to hardware or system failure (also around 30%).
 Break-ins, natural disasters, viruses, malware, dropped laptops or phones — all are instances that can lead to mass data loss.